jmmarotta/SourceAnalyzer/README.md

 Issues-
 Python files featuring a heavy amount of print statements may cause skewed data.

+## Test Files
+Test files can be found in
+<dir>/lib/python3.8/site-packages/source/test_files
+There are python files and .txt files, make sure to change the file filter down below to be able to see either of them.

 ## Project Group: Codalyzers
 - Djoni Austin | @dcaust1n